Some more Web sites that may be of interest to fans of old

 his collection, featuring many midcentury portables as well as a

 shares his collection with us and offers downloadable user's

-only shows us his own collection, but presents interesting material
+not only shows us his own collection, but presents interesting

-from Swiss typewriter history, a blog, and a free font, among other
+material from Swiss typewriter history, a blog, and a free font,

 Old Typewriters for Sale